sheerid/getting-started/recipes/recipe-15-verify-email.md

 The following recipes are provided to confirm that the user's email domain is valid.
 It is possible to confirm that the email's domain is whitelisted for the organization, that the email is accessible to the user, or both.

-## Email domain whitlist validation
+## Email domain whitelist validation

 The VALIDATION verification type will return true if the users email address has a domain that is whitelisted for the organization.